How to Adopt a Baby in Ohio in 7 Easy Steps With Our Agency

 Learn more about foster care adoption requirements in Ohio and how to adopt from foster care here.

-Adoption law firms are not to be confused with “adoption law centers,” which are very different operations that can expose birth and adoptive families to potential malpractice.
+Adoption law firms are not to be confused with “adoption law centers,” which are very different operations that can expose prospective birth and adoptive families to potential malpractice.

 Once you’ve begun working with your adoption professional, you’ve truly entered into the Ohio adoption process.
 This is where the paperwork begins!

-Birth and adoptive parents with American Adoptions fill out their Adoption Planning Questionnaires (APQs) at this point to determine their goals for the adoption.
+Prospective birth and adoptive parents working with American Adoptions fill out their Adoption Planning Questionnaires (APQs) at this point to determine their goals for the adoption.
 Adoptive parents will create adoptive family profiles, complete the Ohio adoption home study and undergo any required training to adopt.

-Once expectant mothers in Ohio start viewing their adoption profile, 75 percent of American Adoptions families are placed with a child within one to 12 months.
+Once expectant mothers in Ohio start viewing their adoption profiles, 75 percent of American Adoptions families are placed with a child within one to 12 months.
 But your individual adoption wait time will be affected by your openness to a wide range of potential birth mothers.

 A desire for the same amount of post-adoption communication

 A shared comfort with potential genetic medical histories in a child’s biological background